-The sweetness of the carrots is perfectly complimented by the Morrocan Ras el Hanout and the coriander adds a fragrant touch whilst the vinegar and yoghurt round it all out with a nice zing.
+The sweetness of the carrots is perfectly complemented by the Moroccan Ras el hanout and the coriander adds a fragrant touch whilst the vinegar and yoghurt round it all out with a nice zing.
 I love to serve with some roast lamb rubbed with lashings of olive oil and generous amounts of Ras el Hanout.

-In this recipe, Ottolenghi uses some preserved lemon rind, but if you don’t have, simply use the zest of one lemon.
+In this recipe, Ottolenghi uses some preserved lemon rind, but if you don’t have one, simply use the zest of one lemon.

 Spices used in this recipe

 Moroccan Ras el Hanout translates in Arabic to “top of the shop”, implying the spices used are the best the seller has to offer.
 Our mixture has 14 different herbs and spices delicately balancing the sweet and savory flavors to give it a complex and well-rounded flavor without being overly spicy.$3.45

 Chillies are grown throughout the world and are used to add flavour and heat to many dishes.
 Dried chillies taste rather different to the fresh variety due to the caramelisation of the sugars that occurs during the drying process.
 They are used widely in Mexican, Asian, Indian and Italian dishes.$3.45

 Peel the carrots and cut them, depending on their size, into cylinders or semi-circles 1cm thick; all the pieces should end up roughly the same size.
 Place in a large saucepan and cover with salted water.
 Bring to the boil, then turn down the heat and simmer for about 10 minutes or until tender but still crunchy.
 Drain in a colander and leave to dry out.